BambooSoftwareLLC/organization/philosophies/hiring.md

 - Freedom to do good work (independence, gained from Bamboo's _ultra-lean_ strategy)
 - Freedom to build an ideal work environment (remote working affords this)
 - Ability to see more direct rewards for high performance (aggressive bonus systems tied to business profitability)

+## Prefer Partners to Employees

+Partners have skin in the game.
+Partners have exceptional expertise.
+Partners have a reason to stick around.
+Partners come with a built-in "direct rewards for high performance" incentive.

+It's better to work alongside a group of excellent and motivated developers than it is to manage a group of excellent developers and try to keep them motivated.